pixijs/guides/docs/basics/graphics.md

 }
 ```

 This leads to the second time you need to be aware of the underlying GraphicsGeometry object - avoiding memory leaks.
-Because Graphics objects can share geometry, you *must* call `delete()` when you no longer need them.
+Because Graphics objects can share geometry, you *must* call `destroy()` when you no longer need them.
 Failure to do so will prevent the GraphicsGeometry object it owns from being properly de-referenced, and will lead to memory leaks.

 ## Graphics For Display